Gunner40/Order-summary-component/README.md

 ## Overview

-Building an this order summary card component and get it looking as close to the design as possible.
+Build an order summary card component and get it looking as close to the design as possible.

 ### The challenge